iamconnor4/masna3/CODE_OF_CONDUCT.md

 * Private harassment is also unacceptable.
-No matter who you are, if you feel you have been or are being harassed or made uncomfortable by a community member, please contact one of the channel ops or any of the [Flora moderation team][Moderation team] immediately.
+No matter who you are, if you feel you have been or are being harassed or made uncomfortable by a community member, please contact one of the channel ops or any of the [Masna3 moderation team][Moderation team] immediately.
 Whether you’re a regular contributor or a newcomer, we care about making this community a safe place for you and we’ve got your back.

 * Likewise any spamming, trolling, flaming, baiting or other attention-stealing behavior is not welcome.